Touch Screen Kiosk Content Creation Business Future-Ready

 Keep collaboration and sharing simple.

 You may need to iterate through frequent modifications and prototypes before delivering the final product.

 Use software that allows you to share your work easily and iterate quickly.
 (Click here to learn about Intuiface’s sharing by URL)

-Cheat your way out of coding
+Creation platforms that cheat your way out of coding

 Creating highly interactive, gratifying, and purposeful experiences doesn’t have to be time-consuming or resource exhausting, whether because it requires complicated coding skills or outsourcing specialists.
-With the quality goal in the back of your mind, equip your team with a no-coding tool that enables you to stay agile and future-ready beyond technical barriers.
+With the quality goal in the back of your mind, equip your team with a no-coding creation platform that enables you to stay agile and future-ready beyond technical barriers.
 There is no shame in being resourceful with your software use!
 Check out Intuiface, no-coding kiosk software.

 3. Go beyond touch

 Thanks to the extraordinary penetration of mobile phones, tablets, and the enormous volume of existing touchscreen kiosks and signage deployment, we’ve arrived at the point where getting past the convenience of touchscreens seems close to unimaginable.
 However, we can’t predict when people will turn away from touchscreen displays seeing how people’s attitudes toward public-facing touchscreen use have taken a significant hit by the recent pandemic.
 Keep touch, but consider also adopting touch-alternative options in parallel to gain a competitive edge and to future proof your touchscreen kiosk.
 The good news is that there is a world of alternative solutions, and it’s easier than you think to adopt them.

 Below are some of the most used on-screen touch alternatives.

 - RFID/NFC: RFID/NFC systems uniquely identify tagged items.
 Example uses include Lift and learn and Tangible objects.